cciw-uk/cciw.co.uk/docs/project.rst

 * nginx as main webserver
 * postgresql as database
-* mailgun for mail services
+* AWS SES for mail services

 We currently have no need for async tasks, but do have a crontab for a few scheduled background tasks.